barry-waldbaum-rl/reat-vm-setup/README.md

 4. SSH to the base VM from GCP console to finish setup.

 5. Install and set default editor to vim.
-Then add 'trainee' user to 'docker' group with permission to start and stop containers running Redis Labs software.

 ```bash
 sudo su